luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ✅ **Messaging System (CRITICAL)**

--   Fosters can message coordinators via household chat
+-   Fosters can message coordinators via foster chat
--   Coordinators can see all household conversations
+-   Coordinators can see all foster chats
 -   Coordinator group chat for admin communication
 -   Real-time message updates